HWDance/jax-fsm-mcmc/README.md

 ```

 ## Getting Started
 Below is a minimal example showing how to run a collection of NUTS chains using the FSM approach.
-For more advanced usage (slice samplers, customization, etc.), see the API Overview section.

 ### Basic Usage